torsade/mimk/README.md

 ## Compiler configuration
 The compiler configuration file contains information about compilers, linkers and flags.
-If no compiler configuration file is given, the default file 'gcc_release.py' is used.
+If no compiler configuration file is given on the command line, the environment variable 'MIMK_COMPILER' is used.
+If it does not exist, the default file 'gcc_release.py' is used.
 The entry point is the dictionary variable 'config'.
 The following keys are supported: